 - Clearly signed building.

-- Extra supports throughout including arm rests in the toilet cubicles.
+- Extra supports throughout including safety rails in the toilet cubicles.

 - How we include all children in activities, such as trips